-The new Jaquet Droz Grande Seconde Off-Centered Ivory Enamel (Ref.
-J006033200) automatic wrist watch is delivered in a finely crafted, albeit slightly oversized red gold body and features the most elegant hand-made dial that features rare (and very expensive, since the process cannot be automated) Grande Feu enameling, off-centered sub-dials forming figure eight and a nice mix of Roman and Arabic numerals.
+The 2012 Jaquet Droz Grande Seconde Off-Centered Ivory Enamel J006033200 is delivered in a finely crafted, albeit slightly oversized red-gold body and features the most elegant hand-made dial that features rare (and expensive, since the process cannot be automated) Grande Feu enameling, off-centered sub-dials forming figure eight and a nice mix of Roman and Arabic numerals.

 The watch sports a rare “off-centered” design of its dial with its small seconds sub-dial located at 7 o’clock.

-Another nice thing about this layout is that the axes of both sub-dials seem to form an isosceles triangle with the red gold setting crown, which is ergonomically placed at 4 o’clock.
+Another nice thing about this layout is that the axes of both sub-dials form an isosceles triangle with the red gold setting crown, which is ergonomically placed at 4 o’clock.

-Like their last year’s Jaquet Droz Grande Seconde Quantieme model, the new watch is presented in the same slightly oversized body 43 millimeters in diameter, which is now crafted from a much more expensive 18-carat red gold alloy.
+Like their last year’s Grande Seconde Quantieme model, the Grande Seconde Ivory Enamel features the same slightly oversized body 43 millimeters in diameter, which is now crafted from a much more expensive 18-carat red gold alloy.

 There is no info regarding its thickness, but, taking into account that both models share different versions of the same base movement, there is a good chance that this model will, too, belong to the range of ultra-thin automatic watches.

 While many watchmakers resort to decreasing the working frequency of their movements in order to provide them with more juice, Jaquet Droz solved the problem with a less popular double-barrel design.
 Despite beating at the usual frequency of 28,800 vibrations per hour, the caliber stores enough power for the watch to tick for almost three days (minimum 68 hours) in a row.

 The caliber JD 2663A that powers the timepiece is, as usual, sourced from Blancpain that currently owns the former Frederic Piguet manufacture.